PaulJWright/weird_salads/README.rst

     fastapi-1    | INFO - Starting data seeding process
     fastapi-1    | INFO - Seeding completed successfully for location 1 and quantity 1000.0.

 Once these services are running, the FastAPI endpoints can be accessed at `http://localhost:8000`, and the Streamlit frontend at `http://localhost:8501`.
-The FastAPI Docker image interacts with a SQLite database located at `/data/orders.db`, which can easily be viewed through a GUI, such as `https://sqlitebrowser.org/dl/`.
+The FastAPI Docker container interacts with a SQLite database located at `/data/orders.db`, which can easily be viewed through a GUI, such as `https://sqlitebrowser.org/dl/`.

 FastAPI
 =======